 Following an excellent Halloween evening out, we headed back to the Wellington.
 With two tired girls soon tucked up in bed it was time to relax, take stock of the day and plan for the next day.

-The following morning we were all up and ready for breakfast, and so hurriedly descended the stairs to the restaurant area of the bar.
-With the girls tucking into croissants and cereal, Emma and I decided on the Full English, washed down with fresh juice.
+The windows and blinds were very effective in blocking out the noise from the road and train line outside, allowing for an uninterrupted night's sleep.
+This allowed us all to wake up fully refreshed and ready for breakfast.
+Hurriedly we descended the stairs to the restaurant area of the bar, where the girls tucked into croissants and cereal, while Emma and I decided on the Full English, washed down with fresh juice.

 The food was perfectly cooked and served without delay.
 The staff, again, were friendly and helpful, making for a great experience.